 Key to establishing any successful claim of liability is proving negligence.
 Only a truck driver who has breached a specific duty, such as using a cellphone while on the road, can be held liable for personal injury.
 To prove clear negligence to a judge or jury, a plaintiff needs to produce evidence.

-In a truck accident claim suit involving cellphones, cellphone records would likely need to be obtained and preserved.
+In a truck accident claim involving cellphones, an experienced lawyer in Glastonbury could help obtain and preserve cellphone records.
 Mobile phone records can be obtained through the civil discovery process to determine whether someone was on their cellphone at the time of the wreck.
 Subpoenas can be sent to cellphone providers, which would allow lawyers to review those records.

 In most cases, law enforcement would have to secure a search warrant to obtain cellphone records.
 In a civil case, an insurance company may be able to obtain mobile phone history with consent from their driver with their insured or through a subpoena of the cellphone provider.

 Contacting a Glastonbury Truck Accidents Involving Cellphones Attorney

 If you were injured in a trucking collision caused by a driver who was on their phone at the time of the wreck, you might be entitled to compensation.
 Reach out to a Glastonbury truck accidents involving cellphones lawyer who could help you recover damages.
 Call today.